 Part of having a healthy money mindset in your business means you should continuously re-evaluate the amount you’re charging for your service.
 These numbers should and will change as your business and experience grows.
 Keep in mind that what you and your service are worth, in terms of money, should grow right along with your business.

 While the amount to charge can vary widely across industries, I’m going to teach you how to set a base price so you know your business will be profitable.
-This will also ensure that you are comfortable when providing quotes to potential clients.
+This will also ensure that you are comfortable when providing quotes and online invoices to potential clients.

 Below you will find 6 easy steps you need to follow in order to properly price your services.

 First things first, it’s important to know how much money you need to bring in each month in order to be profitable.
 You should also have a good handle on your breakeven goal and constantly have these goals in mind.